 In 1997, the Company initiated a policy of paying a cash dividend to stockholders of record as of April 30 and October 31 of each year subject to prevailing financial conditions.
 The Board of Directors determines dividend amounts prior to each declaration.
-For fiscal year 2008, the Company declared a dividend of \$0.10 per share of common stock to shareholders of record as of October 31, 2007 and payable on December 1, 2007.
 In March 2008, in the context of extraordinary uncertainties in credit and capital markets and the importance of preserving capital, the Board determined that no cash dividend would be paid in June 2008.
-The Board of Directors did not declare a dividend during fiscal year 2009.
-The Board of Directors indicated it would review dividend policy at subsequent meetings.
+The Board of Directors did not declare a dividend during fiscal year 2009 or 2010.
+The Board of Directors reviews the Company's dividend policy at each quarterly meeting.